sereneblue/gnome-shell-extension-krypto/README.md

 You'll have to manually enable it via Gnome Tweak Tool.

-If you're using Wayland, log back in and out.
+If you're using Wayland, you'll need to logout to see the changes..

 # Configuration